yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 The pinning secret is generated locally by the client and the server which means they must use the same inputs to generate it.
-This value must be generated before the ServerHello message is sent, and must be unpredictable to any party other than the client and the server.
+This value must be generated before the ServerHello message is sent, as the server includes the corresponding pinning ticket in the ServerHello message.
+In addition, the pinning secret must be unpredictable to any party other than the client and the server.

 The pinning secret is derived